solid-if-iot-code/steward-app/README.md

 # steward-app
-This is the steward portion of the SOLID-if-IoT application architecture.
+This is the Steward Client Application portion of the SOLID-if-IoT application architecture.
 All the views used to serve endpoints are located at views and public/js.
 The pug templating engine was used.
 To install, simply clone and run 'npm i'.
 If there are issues, feel free to make a pull request.